-- Specify the location of one or several previously created configuration files.
+Specify the location of one or several previously created configuration files.

-- Point at the target test file, test case, or test method, and then specify the location of the corresponding configuration file.
+Point at the target test file, test case, or test method, and then specify the location of the corresponding configuration file.

-|Directory||In this text box, specify the folder to look for test runner configuration files in.
-Type the path manually or click the Browse button and select the required folder in the dialog box, that opens.
+In this field, specify the folder to look for test runner configuration files in.
+Type the path manually or click Browse and select the required folder in the dialog, that opens.

 |Matched configuration files||This read-only field shows a list of all the .jstd and jsTestDriver.conf test runner configuration files detected in the specified folder.||All configuration files in directory|

-|Configuration file||In this text box, specify the test runner configuration file to use.
-Type the path manually or click the Browse button and select the required file in the dialog box that opens.||Configuration file|
+|Configuration file||In this field, specify the test runner configuration file to use.
+Type the path manually or click Browse and select the required file in the dialog that opens.||Configuration file|

 In this area, appoint the test server to run tests against.